sabrebluedobie/sabrebluedobie.github.io/Bluedobie--Dialogues/_posts/2025-02-03-why-a-website-matters.md

 layout: blog
 title: "Why Your Business Needs a High-Impact Website"
 date: 2025-02-03 08:00:00
-categories: web-design
+categories: Web Design
-tags: [website, business, marketing]
 excerpt: "Discover why a professional website is essential for business success.
 Learn how it builds credibility, boosts visibility, and increases sales."
-image: \images\professional-website.webp
+image: ../../images/professional-website.webp
 ---

 # **Why Your Business Needs a High-Impact Website to Succeed**